 There is often an explanation for readings that seem only a little off.
 Observations from nearby weather stations and other data sources may not match exactly.
 Weather stations can be sited differently and some areas subject to microclimate conditions.
-Instrumentation also vary between weather stations; different sensor manufacturers and styles of instruments have different accuracy spec.'s and limitations.
-The ultrasonic wind sensing used in the Tempest device is a different style of equipment and measurement technique compared to a mechanical cup and vane anemometer.
-The haptic rain sensor is also a different style of instrument with a different measuring technique compared to a tipping bucket or even a conventional rain collection gauge.
+Instrumentation also varies between weather stations; different sensor manufacturers and styles of instruments have different accuracy specifications and limitations.

 Microclimates are localized atmospheric conditions that differ from those in the surrounding area.
 For example, most airport weather stations read higher temperatures and lower humidity as they are sited over a tarmac surface where the material of the ground is better at radiating into the air above it.
 These microclimates can be created from ground vegetation and trees, bodies of water, urban areas or terrain influences, etc.

 Siting differences can result in different readings too.
 Some personal, home weather stations may be poorly sited or just experiencing the environment as it is around them.
 Anemometers can be obstructed from certain directions and subject to turbulent flow around any obstacle in the wind.
 Temperature and humidity sensors can be affected by moisture in wood decks, dryer vents, radiation from nearby surfaces.

 If possible, try moving your Tempest device around and analyze the data - you might be surprised at the varying microclimates around you and how careful siting makes for accurate data.